Fleet Services

 Fleet Services is a motorway service station on the M3 near Fleet.
 It is operated by Welcome Break.
+The east and west bound services are connected by a footbridge.

 History

 Outline permission was given in January 1972.
 Construction started in February 1972 by Sydney Green & Sons.

 The site opened on Wednesday 6 June 1973 at 10.15am.
 The first customers were a coach from Esher travelling west, who arrived at 10.25am.
 It was originally built in a Scandinavian style and in 1992 won Loo of the Year Award.
 Before 2001, when Winchester services opened, it was the only service station on the M3.

 In 2006, it was one of the first service stations to carry the new corporate identity for Welcome Break, and along with it came a new Burger King franchise, which then made Fleet Services one of the few motorway service stations to have a Burger King, a KFC and a McDonald's co-exist at the same service station.
 The McDonald's was part of a 1995 Welcome Break campaign to roll out franchises throughout its chain, but when Welcome Break's parent company was taken over by Granada, the latter's rival franchise of Burger King was instead introduced throughout the chain, but Fleet services (and Woodall), part of the original plan, continued to carry McDonald's despite this.
 However, the McDonald's closed in March 2020, owing to licensing agreements.